-Landmark Education and its Landmark Forum program are the first cult brand many people think of inside the personal development/self-help industry.
-Landmark Education was founded in 1991 and offers personal growth seminars in 20 countries throughout the world.
+The Landmark Forum program offered by Landmark (formerly Landmark Education) is the first cult brand many people think of inside the personal development/self-help industry.
+Landmark was founded in 1991 and offers personal growth seminars in 20 countries throughout the world.
 Its most well known program, The Landmark Forum, has developed a passionate cult following among the over 1.4 million people who have taken the course.
-In addition to a wide assortment of personal programs, Landmark Education also offers corporate programs under its subsidiary, The Vanto Group.
+In addition to a wide assortment of personal programs, Landmark also offers corporate programs under its subsidiary, The Vanto Group.

-Landmark Education and The Landmark Forum have their origins in the Est Training, the edgy and controversial personal growth program started in the 1970s by Werner Erhard.
-Landmark Education and The Landmark Forum are said to have a gentler approach and different course material than the Est Training, but both Est and Landmark have a cult following among those who say the courses have ‘transformed’ their lives.
+Landmarkand The Landmark Forum have their origins in the Est Training, the edgy and controversial personal growth program started in the 1970s by Werner Erhard.
+The Landmark Forum is said to have a gentler approach and different course material than the Est Training, but both Est and Landmark have a cult following among those who say the courses have ‘transformed’ their lives.

 Conducted in a classroom format wherein a leader presents ideas and the participants then ask questions and interact with the course leader about those ideas, The Landmark Forum takes place over three days and an evening.